 We offer a plethora of opportunities for our pupils to immerse themselves in music, the arts and sport.
-Our curriculum and co-curricular is enriched with opportunities for our pupils to participate in competitive sporting fixtures, perform in regular concerts and events or learn an instrument.
-Pupils also frequently take part in external competitions.
+Our pupils participate in competitive sporting fixtures, perform in regular concerts and events, or learn an instrument.
+Pupils frequently take part in external competitions.

 The pastoral care and well-being of our children is paramount.
-Our ‘open door’ policy reflects a genuine partnership between teachers and parents – the family atmosphere is noticeable as soon as you visit.
+Our ‘open door’ policy reflects a genuine partnership between teachers and parents – the family atmosphere is noticeable when you visit.

 Head Teacher’s Philosophy

 At RPPS, laughter and learning go hand in hand and we ensure that the years with us are happy, successful and fulfilling for each and every child.
-Our pupils engage in the excitement of learning and develop the confidence to question, analyse and express their opinions; they leave at the end of Year 6 ready to make the most of the opportunities ahead of them, both at their choice of senior school and in later life.
+Our pupils engage in the excitement of learning and develop the confidence to question, analyse and express their opinions.
+They leave at the end of Year 6 ready to make the most of the opportunities ahead of them, both at their senior school and in later life.

 Back to all Schools